 Prosecutors have a lot of power in determining the path of an accused person through the criminal legal system.
 They get to determine what charges to bring against an accused person or whether or not charges are filed at all.

 Prosecutors can decide to only press minor misdemeanor charges or more serious felony charges for the same behavior, and even to “stack” charges1Sunita Sah, Christopher T. Robertson, and Shima B. Baughman: Blinding prosecutors to defendants’ race: A policy proposal to reduce unconscious bias in the criminal justice system, Behavioral Science & Policy by charging someone for many different crimes within the same arrest, far above the number or type of charges a prosecutor expects to actually result in a conviction.
+The power to determine charge severity is especially important if prosecutorial discretion is the difference between a charge that includes violence or allegations of injury and a non-violent charge.

 A study in San Francisco found that under the PSA, overbooking on charges that did not result in an actual conviction increased the PSA’s recommended pretrial supervision level in 27% of cases.2Kristian Lum, Chesa Boudin, and Megan Price: The impact of overbooking on a pre-trial risk assessment tool, arXiv.org This means that the practice of stacking unsubstantiated charges is leading to increased levels of wholly unnecessary pretrial supervision.